AMR – a major threat to cancer care

 Today, the threat of AMR is a major issue that needs to be urgently addressed to ensure cancer control.

-Whether it is for surgery, chemotherapy or stem cell transplants, the availability of antibiotics is crucial for cancer care outcomes.
+Whether it is for surgery, chemotherapy or stem cell transplants, the availability of antimicrobials is crucial for cancer care outcomes.
 Today, the threat of antimicrobial resistance, AMR, is a major issue that needs to be urgently addressed to ensure cancer control.

-Antibiotic resistance spreads across borders, and efforts to address it must therefore be conducted both nationally and globally.
+Antimicrobial resistance spreads across borders, and efforts to address it must therefore be conducted both nationally and globally.
 The Swedish Cancer society are actively engaged in the importance of spreading awareness at the national level as well as advocating for the threat of antimicrobial resistance to be put high on the international political agenda.

 Therefore, we must strengthen an already huge international commitment regarding antibiotic resistance, and ensure everyone's right to effective antibiotics by working parallel in three areas: